Surigao del Norte: Administrative divisions

 Surigao del Norte comprises 20 municipalities and 1 component city, organized into two legislative districts and further subdivided into 335 barangays.
 The 1st legislative district comprises nine municipalities on the islands of Siargao and Bucas Grande (plus smaller islands); the 2nd legislative district comprises Surigao City and eleven other municipalities on the mainland of Mindanao.
 Surigao City has the most number of Barangays with 54, while the Municipalities of Burgos and San Benito has the least number of Barangays each with six.

 Demographics

 The population of Surigao del Norte in the 2020 census was 534,636 people, with a density of sigfig 534,636/1,972.93.

 The inhabitants of the province is mostly of pure/mixed Austronesian stock, with some people of Chinese and Arab heritage.
 Spanish and American ancestries are also evident, albeit a minor percentage.

 Some 95.80% of the people speak Surigaonon as a parent language.
 Cebuano and its dialect Boholano are also present.
 Waray is spoken by a small percentage.
 A majority are able to speak Tagalog and English as second languages.
-A small minority of the population are also speakers of Kamayo and Manobo languages.
+A small minority of the population are also speakers of Kamayo and Manobo languages, as well as Ilocano, Hiligaynon, Kapampangan, Maranao, Maguindanaon and Tausug languages.